From 3D printed gears to functional mechanism

 Designing it is not an easy task, but once you’re done the printing process can be executed in one step versus a dozen with traditional manufacturing techniques.
 And there is no assembly step!

 We recently made available a new material called glass filled Nylon, which is perfect for 3D printed Gears.
-It has a better wear resistance than our classic Nylon and is resistant to environmental constraints.
+It is creating your part using the selective laser sintering process and has a better wear resistance than our classic Nylon and is resistant to environmental constraints.

 We also have 3D printers to create your gears using the HP Multi Jet Fusion technology, to get Multi Jet Fusion PA12 parts, with great surfaces finishes.